strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ##### External using Vert.x client

-Lastly, external clients are implemented by supporting Vertx.io Verticles.
+Lastly, external clients are also implemented using Vertx.io Verticles.
 This type of client has the most limitations for usage.
-Most notable is dependency on external listeners, which is caused by`platform dependency`.
-Platform dependency in this case means that if you consider to use external clients you will need external listeners such as Loadbalancers, Nodeports and so on.
-Nodeports or Loadbalancers on some infrastructures doesn't work or the configuration is really complex.
-They are implemented by Abstract recursive builder, which makes these clients very handful.
-What is worth mentioning is that external clients are running in same environment as your tests.
+Because this runs the in the same virtual machine as the tests, it needs the Kafka cluster to have an external listener.
+This introduces a platform dependency, meaning it needs things such as Loadbalancers, Nodeports, Ingresses and so one.
+Nodeports and Loadbalancers can be very complex to configure on some infrastructures.
-Moreover, we have `Oauth`, `Tracing` and also `Basic` client.
-Each of them are for specific use case.
+We have `Oauth`, `Tracing` and also `Basic` clients which are based on this client and each of them are for specific use cases.

-However, we prefer to always use the internal clients because of mentioned platform dependency.
-Client can be used for instance:
+However, using the internal clients is often preferred for less specific tests, because it reduces the platform dependency and so the tests are most easily executed on all infrastructures.

+Here's an example of how we configure a basic vertx test client:

 ```
 // 1.
 Creating the client instance